2025 University of Regina grads look back on their university experiences

 Farewell

 As the students graduated, some may have set foot in the university for the last time, some may come back and pursue another degree or work in the school.
 However, it is the memories, friendships, educational experiences, sports, extracurricular activities and other activities that will forever make their experiences memorable.
-Spring 2025 convocation is over and over 2,000 students have now become part of the University of Regina alumni.
+Spring 2025 convocation is over, and over 2,000 students have now become part of the University of Regina alumni.